jebitok-dev/shopifyapp/README.md

 # Onchain Summer Hackathon
-This project integrate Base Smart Wallet into
+This project integrate Base Smart Wallet into UTU SDK with Shopify Polaris on React